-Directors and certain Officers designated by the Company's Board of Directors are required to file a Form 144 before making an open market sale of Company securities.
-Form 144 notifies the SEC of your intent to sell Company securities.
+Directors and certain Officers designated by the Board are required to file a Form 144 before making an open market sale of Company Securities.
+Form 144 notifies the SEC of your intent to sell Company Securities.
 Although often prepared and filed by your broker, this form and its timely filing is each individual's personal responsibility, and is in addition to the Section 16 filer reports (Form 4 and Form 5) which are filed on your behalf by the Company.